raspberrypilearning/challenge-discussion/en/step_12.md

 forever
-point towards (mouse-pointer v) // Point towards the mouse or where you touch the tablet screen move [3] steps // Move 3 steps towards the mouse pointer if on edge, bounce // If the sprite is touching the edge, point in the opposite direction to keep the butterfly fully on the Stage. end
+point towards (mouse-pointer v) // Point towards the mouse or where you touch the tablet screen move [3] steps // Move 3 steps towards the mouse pointer if on edge, bounce // If the sprite is touching the edge, point in the opposite direction\n to keep the butterfly fully on the Stage. end
 ```